jcadavez/Joshua-uses-Godot-to-make-Ghost-Chase-game/README.md

 No game is complete without enemies!

-Create a new node KinematicBody2D with the below children and save it as EnemyRed.tscn and rename the node as EnemyRed.
+Create a new node KinematicBody2D with the below children and save it as Enemy.tscn and rename the node as Enemy.
 1. Animated Sprite
 2. CollisionShape2D